Monotonicity formulas in potential theory: Abstract

 \section{Abstract}

 Using the electrostatic potential $u$ due to a uniformly charged body $\Om \subset \R^n$, $n\geq 3$, we introduce a family of monotone quantities associated with the level set flow of $u$.
-The derived monotonicity formulas are exploited to deduce sharp geometric inequalities involving the electrostatic capacity of $\Om$ and the mean curvature of its boundary.
-As a byproduct we also recover the classical Willmore inequality, characterizing the equality case in terms of rotational symmetry.
+The derived monotonicity formulas are exploited to deduce a new quantitative version of the classical Willmore inequality.

 \textsc{MSC (2010): 35B06, \!53C21, \!35N25. }